 Mondegreens deliver a wonderful world of amusing misunderstandings.
-Some inspire debate, others change song lyrics forever.
+Some inspire debate, and others change song lyrics forever.

 A few see innocent people convicted of crimes.
 It pays to be aware that your brain doesn’t always accurately interpret what you have heard.

 Singing the wrong ABBA lyrics at the karaoke bar might injure your pride but won’t hurt anyone.
-Being told that a defendant has said “I was carrying my gun” when they actually said “I was calling my Mum” is a more serious matter.
+However, being told that a defendant has said “I was carrying my gun” when they actually said “I was calling my Mum” is a more serious matter.

 What are your favourite mondegreens?